dannypaul/go-skeleton/README.md

 # Golang Skeleton

-This is an opinionated way to implement a production ready enterprise grade service in golang.
+This is an opinionated way to implement a production ready service in Golang.

 ## Table of contents